processing/processing/core/README.md

 We're removing Applet as the base class for PApplet and redoing the entire rendering and threading model for Processing sketches.

 #### Why?
 1. The changes will improve performance--greatly, in some cases--and reduce flicker and quirkiness in others.
-Using AWT objects like (Applet subclasses Component) cause (sometimes major) performance restrictions or other visual glitches like flicker.
+Using AWT objects like Applet (which subclasses Component) cause (sometimes major) performance restrictions or other visual glitches like flicker.
+2. The code to mitigate the issues from #1 is very difficult to debug and make work properly across the many platforms we support (Macs, Macs with retina displays, Windows 7, Windows 8, 32- and 64-bit machines, Linux who-knows-what, and so on)
-2. The design of 'core' is 13 years old, and the graphics models available (OpenGL, VolatileImage, BufferStrategy, etc) have changed drastically since then.
+3. The design of `core` is 13 years old, and the graphics models available (OpenGL, VolatileImage, BufferStrategy, etc) have changed drastically since then.
 I've papered over these changes and done my best to keep performance on-pace so that we don't break a lot of old code (or libraries), but now is the time for a clean break.
-3. With the death of applets, keeping it is anachronistic.
+4. With the death of applets, keeping the Applet base class is anachronistic.
+However, we're keeping the name `PApplet` because with any luck, these changes will only require a recompile of any sketch (or library) code.

 #### What else?
 1. A new "Surface" object has been added that acts as the layer between PApplet and PGraphics.
 It will handle interaction with the OS (creation of a window, placement on screen, getting events) as well as the animation thread (because OpenGL's animation thread is very different from an AWT animation thread).